ankit-ios/PokemonRN/README.md

 - Stats
 - Evolution Chain

 PokemonRN app represents a straightforward yet potent tool for delving into information about diverse Pokemon.
-It has been meticulously crafted using SwiftUI and adheres to the MVVM (Model-View-ViewModel) architecture pattern, ensuring a distinct separation of concerns and facilitating ease of maintenance.
+It has been meticulously crafted using React Native and adheres to the Atomic Design Pattern, ensuring a distinct separation of concerns and facilitating ease of maintenance.

 ## Technologies Used

 - React Native: Cross-platform mobile app development with native performance.
 - TypeScript: JavaScript with strong typing for better code reliability.
 - Tanstack react-query: Powerful data-fetching and state management for React.
+- Atomic Design Pattern: Modularize code into reusable components for better structure and maintainability.
 - Unit testing with Jest: Test individual components and functions to ensure quality.
 - Snapshot testing with TestRenderer: Capture UI snapshots to detect unexpected changes.